 Self-defense or danger to society: who and why owns weapons in the USA

-A Colorado man fired 24 shots during an argument over dog excrement, killing the woman and injuring her boyfriend.
+In the summer of 2020, a Colorado man fired 24 shots during an argument over dog poop, resulting in the death of a woman and her boyfriend injuries.
 Fox News...
-This story is just one of the many incidents of cbias in the United States committed by unbalanced people who legally have weapons.
+This story is just one of the many murders in the United States committed by unbalanced people who legally have weapons.
 Who owns a gun in the US, why do people buy it, and are they all adequate enough to keep a gun or a gun at home?

 Michael Close, 24, of Denver, accused of killing 21-year-old Isabella Tallas and injuring 27-year-old Darian Simon over an altercation over dog defecation, fired 24 semi-automatic rifle shots in the attack.
-It happened in June, and on Monday, November 16, a preliminary hearing on the case took place.
+It happened in June 2020, and on November 16, a preliminary hearing was held in the case.

 According to Trujillo, before opening fire, Close yelled at the couple when he heard them, in what Close believed, told the dog to “do business” in the garden near his windows.

-"Are you going to train this fucking dog or just yell at it?"
+"Are you going to train this fucking dog or just yell at him?"
 Shouted Close from the window.

 Simon told police that he tried to ignore Close before the shots rang out.
 The guy was hit by two bullets, and the girl was killed.

 Following the June 10 shooting, Close fled the scene in his car and was arrested by the police later that day.
-The report said he was charged with first-degree murder and more than a dozen other charges and was denied bail.
+The report said he was charged with first-degree murder and more than a dozen other charges.
+The detainee was denied bail.

 According to Trujillo, Close cried and apologized when he was arrested.
-His girlfriend told police that he was diagnosed with a personality disorder and that he was struggling with substance abuse.
+The suspect's girlfriend told police that he was diagnosed with a personality disorder and was battling substance abuse.

 It turns out that there are quite a few gun holders in the United States with problems like Close.